semrush/intergalactic/website/docs/components/tab-panel/tab-panel.md

 @## Usage in UX/UI

-In cases when you have many tabs or there is not enough space for the tab text, collapse the text into the `ellipsis`.
+In cases when you have many tabs or there isn’t enough space for the tab text, collapse the text into the `ellipsis`.

 > Be sure to add the tooltip with the full text string to such tabs.